A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation theoretic perspective and numerical results: Network Architecture

 One interesting observation from the computational perspective is that, for each EIT experiment, the Branch network only has to be computed once.
 The Trunk network has to be evaluated for many points (in parallel).
 That is why the Trunk network is chosen to be much more lightweight than the Branch network.
-We note that we experimented and evaluated our method with many different network architectures and that from the set of DeepONet, this setup seemed to perform particularly well.
+We note that we experimented and evaluated our method with many different network architectures of similar sizes and they all performed reasonably well. {We chose to present this setup as this seemed to do the best in our experiments. }